sirisian/ecmascript-types/typeprogramming.md

 ### 6.2 Definition-site checking — checked contracts

-The [dependent record types](dependentrecordtypes.md) extension already attaches `where` clauses to functions as evaluable predicates over parameters.
+The [dependent record types](dependentrecordtypes.md) extension attaches `where` clauses to types and checks them at boundaries including function calls; attaching one to a function declaration itself, an evaluable predicate over its parameters, is the new move here, reusing the same syntax.
 One extension — allowing `return` as an expression inside such a clause, naming the returned value, a position where the token is otherwise ungrammatical — turns the same syntax into postconditions.
 On a builder, a postcondition is a fact about the *type it returns*:

 ```js
 function omit(T: type, keys: [].<string | symbol>): type   // §4.2's omit, in its array form, quoted